Home Reports US Footwear Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance score of 0.48/100 is critically low, pointing to severe site speed and technical issues that are likely contributing to the -17.6% drop in PageRank.
+Average Lighthouse performance score of 0.51/100 indicates critically poor site speed and technical health, likely contributing to traffic and ranking losses across the sector.

 Get a monthly email when this data is updated